johanv/blog.johanv.org/posts/contacten-kalender-en-fotos-nextcloud-ftw.en.md

 for a convenient portable computing device.
 So I got myself a smartphone.

 I remember that I really enjoyed that the phone numbers of my contacts were stored in my Google account.
-This way I did not have to input them again after e.g. flashing a new ROM.
+This way I didn't have to create a new contact list after flashing a new ROM.
 (And at once I could get rid of the hand written list I copied every year.)